 * Yes.
 The elastic bearing that supports the stylus shank.
 Atmospheric ozone hardens it; like tire rot on bike tires.

 Is there anything I can do to correct the situation?

 * Sorry, there is not.

 Beware of any replacement stylus that you may find for sale.
-Shure have not made the replacement stylus since the late 1980's, therefore even a new stylus may have a hardened bearing.
+Shure has not made the V15 type IV replacement stylus since the late 1980's, therefore even a new stylus may have a hardened bearing.

 The stylus support bushing material used by Shure is butyl rubber.
 Butyl rubber is often employed for shock absorption and flexible gaskets.
 It has exceptionally low gas and moisture permeability and outstanding resistance to heat, aging, weather, ozone, chemical attack, flexing, abrasion, and tearing.
 The exact butyl rubber formulation used by Shure is intellectual property and is not revealed.